 Linda S. Sher

-Dr Sher is Professor of Clinical Surgery and Director of Clinical Research in the Division of Hepatobiliary Surgery and Abdominal Organ Transplantation at Keck School of Medicine, University of Southern California (USC), USA.
-After completing her medical school education and surgical residency at Mount Sinai School of Medicine in New York, USA, Dr Sher undertook her fellowship training in Liver and Kidney Transplantation at the University of Pittsburgh, USA.
+Dr Linda Sher is Professor, Division of Hepatobiliary Surgery and Abdominal Organ Transplantation and the Chief, Division of Clinical Research in the Department of Surgery at Keck School of Medicine, University of Southern California (USC), USA.
+Dr Sher completed her medical school training and surgical residency at Mount Sinai School of Medicine in New York, following which she completed a fellowship training in Liver and Kidney Transplantation at the University of Pittsburgh, USA.
 After completing her fellowship in 1988, Dr Sher was involved in the establishment of two liver transplant programs in Los Angeles prior to joining the USC program in 2001.
-Dr Sher has participated in and overseen over 50 research projects and is currently very active in the development of the clinical and basic science research components of the USC Abdominal Organ Transplantation Program.
+Dr Sher has participated in and overseen over 100 research projects and is currently very active in the development of the clinical and basic science research components of the USC Abdominal Organ Transplantation Program.
 She has numerous publications on immunosuppression, chronic rejection, disease recurrence, infection, and hepatobiliary surgery.

 Dr Sher is one of the original editors of Current Opinion in Organ Transplantation and has endeavored over the years to provide the reader with an up to date overview of the entire field of organ transplantation.

 Josep M. Grinyó